ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  Reporting or otherwise evaluating other than the last-hop IP address;

-*  Attacks in the display-name portions of the RFC5322.From header field, also known as "display name" attacks;
+*  Attacks in the display-name portions of the RFC5322.From header field, also known as "display name" attacks:

 *  Authentication of entities other than domains, since DMARC is built upon SPF and DKIM, which authenticate domains; and